 When it comes to compliance, there are multiple human factors at stake, and the quality of your training is hugely dependent on your understanding of how humans behave and what your learners want and need.

 Learning Experience design (LX)

-“Learning experience design is the process of creating learning experiences that enable the learner to achieve the desired learning outcome in a human centered and goal-oriented way.”
+“Learning experience design is the process of creating learning experiences that enable the learner to achieve the desired learning outcome in a human centred and goal-oriented way.”
 Niels Floor, Learning Experience Design Pioneer

 LX is inspired by user experience design (UX), learning and cognitive sciences, learning analytics and interface design.
 It also takes cues from methodologies like Agile and Lean.
 It is about: